digitaltrails/ddcutil-service/README.md

 ```

-Several bash and python scripts that demonstrate using the service are included in
+Several bash and python clients are included in
 the [examples](https://github.com/digitaltrails/ddcutil-service/tree/master/examples)
 folder.
-They cover several ways to interact with the service including
+They cover multiple ways to interact with the service, including
-`dbus-send` command line utility and the python `dasbus` and `QtDBus` libraries.
+the `dbus-send` command and the python `dasbus` and `QtDBus` libraries.

 Compared to other implementations of similar services, the code for `ddcutil-service`
 is quite compact and the abstractions are relatively shallow.
 Providing you know
-C and a little about glib-2, it should be quite easy to follow.
+C and a little about glib-2, the code should be quite easy to follow.

 The service was developed with the assistance of
 amendments to [libddcutil](https://www.ddcutil.com/) by @rockowitz.